 There are hundreds of thousands of opportunities for teaching English overseas and nearly any English speaker can get hired to teach abroad, even without an education degree or prior teaching experience.
-However, schools looking to hire English want to hire trained teachers, not just somebody off the street who happens to speak English.
+However, schools looking to hire English teachers want to hire trained teachers, not just somebody off the street who happens to speak English.
 That’s why earning an accredited TEFL certification is key if you want to avail yourself to the best possible job opportunities, whether they be in Spain, China, Argentina or in any other country.
 Read more about accreditation and standards for TEFL certification.

 But which TEFL course is best for you?

 Here are 4 key factors to consider when choosing your path to TEFL Certification and teaching English abroad!

 Naturally, you will need to consider your finances.
 Are you on a tight budget to get overseas?
 Do you need to work and save money before going abroad?
 Do you want to have extra spending money in the country for some fun before or after your training class?

 a) The tuition for a 4-week in-person TEFL course in one of 25 locations around the world will typically cost $ 1,599 to $ 2,499 ($ 1,899 on average) depending on location.
 (Real estate prices and local professor salaries are the major factor for the price range).

 b) Housing & personal expenses for on-site courses: Unless you are taking a course in-person in your home city, you will also need to pay for housing, food and expenses if you take a four-week class, which usually run $ 800 - $ 1,500 for a month depending on where you are taking your TEFL certification course.

 a) Tuition for the ITA 170 hour online course is $1,395.